Kodotautas/Data-Engineering/4_Lithuania_statistics/README.md

 # This project is about Lithuania market statistics which come from official Lithuania portal.

 # About project:
+load data lithuania population from statistikos departamentas+ parse it and store in Cloud storage+

+parse all products id
+store it also in cloud storage

+create scheduled piepeline via dataflow and / or dataproc

-take data from statistikos departamentas save it to gcp (cloud storage) via pipeline (dataflow) create streamlit dashboard create docs / process flow with (sphinx / mkdocs / jinja)
+create simple streamlit dashboard create docs / process flow with (sphinx / mkdocs / jinja)